sciZer0/7/v/README.md

 Each Contributor is a person (possibly anonymous) with their Public Address.

-Each Contributor receives the extremely generous Automated Donations from Voters (~ $3 million annually).
+Each Contributor receives the extremely generous Automated Donations from Voters (~ $3 million per year).

 Each Contributor may only be contributing in the Vote blockchain in these two roles simultaneously: